e-dyn/gloria/doc/source/user_guide/modeling_trends.rst

 The *trend* is the component of your data that desribes its local mean value, around which the seasonalities oscillate.
 Typically, trends are not constant, but evolve upwards or downwards and are subject to sudden changes.
 Gloria assumes a continuous linear trend model, that is, it models a piecewise-linear trend function whose rate is allowed to change at specified *changepoints* without introducing discontinuities.

-In our introductory example :ref:`basic usage <ref-basic-usage>`, we deliberately chose a section of the power-consumption data set, which does not exhibit trend changes.
+In our introductory example :ref:`Basic Usage <ref-basic-usage>`, we deliberately chose a section of the power-consumption data set, which does not exhibit trend changes.
 By setting ``n_changepoints=0`` we forced the Gloria model to fit a simple linear trend.
 Now let's look at a different part of the same data set, several days further back in time.

 .. code-block:: python